 Our brains are amazing!!
 They send and receive messages, allowing us to plan, reason, problem-solve and memorise.
 Different parts of the brain are associated with different functions such as perception, recognition of auditory stimuli and our emotions.
 But what is it that helps us keep this amazing organ functioning to the best of its ability?
 What helps is food!
 Good nutritious food providing a variety of benefits to keep our cognitive function going!
 Here are some of the best foods to eat to keep our brain functioning healthily!

 Salmon is one of the best sources of docosahexaenoic acid (DHA).
-This is a fatty acid that plays an essential role regarding brain health, reportedly boosting memory function by 15 percent.
-Eating salmon regularly can assist in preventing cognitive decline, particularly beneficial for the elderly.
+This is a fatty acid that plays an essential role regarding brain health, reportedly boosting memory function by around 15 percent.
+Eating salmon regularly (1-2 times a week) can assist in preventing cognitive decline, particularly beneficial for the elderly.
 To read more not the benefits of DHA, check out this link to an article published in the American Journal of Clinical Nutrition: http://ajcn.nutrition.org/content/97/5/1134.short

-Avocados contain the healthy unsaturated fats that our body needs (the good fats!!).
+Avocados contain the healthy unsaturated fats that our body needs.
 These monounsaturated acids protect the nerve cells in our brain, providing support to the nerves that deliver information to our brains.
 Dr. Daniel G., clinical neuroscientist and brain-imaging expert, claims avocados are also one of the top ‘brain-foods’ that can aid in preventing Alzheimer’s disease.

 All green vegetables are notoriously good for our health, but broccoli in particular can have some very positive effects when it comes to the function of our brain.
 Broccoli is high in lignans, a chemical compound found in plants that has shown to be beneficial to our cognitive skills.
 Eat broccoli to improve and maintain brain functions such as thinking, reasoning and memory.